 You don’t need many ingredients for this pork ribs recipe.
 Here’s what you’ll need:

-- Baby Back Ribs – Pick the meatiest racks (you’ll need 2) with the smallest bones.
+- Baby Back Ribs – Pick the meatiest baby back pork ribs with the smallest bones (you’ll need 2).

 - Mustard – No need to be fancy; good ol’ yellow mustard will work just fine.